 Try as much as possible to promote products/services that offer recurring commissions

-For example; look at how Adobe is transforming/securing its financial future by moving to monthly software subscription.
+For example; look at how Adobe is transforming/securing its financial future by moving to a monthly software subscription.

 2. Look for gaps

 Look outside the conventional affiliate channels as affiliate marketing gets more saturated e.g. non-English markets, non-Google search engines/sites, not-typical affiliate type products (e.g. travel insurance in South Africa).